CraigThomasson/project-2-wheel-of-time-quiz/README.md

 ## acknowledgements

-* I would like to thank my mentor Chriss Quinn for firstly Introducing me to Grids in CSS and second for being an outstanding mentor.
-He made sure I always pushed my self and tested my abilities during this project.
+* I would like to thank my mentor Chriss Quinn again for pushing me to produce my best work and being the best mentor that ever menteed.
-* A big thanks to the Retro Space Cowbells team for the suport and posative vibes.
+* Thank you to every one in the Wheel of Time <a href="https://www.facebook.com/groups/2251256361856379">fan group</a> for all of there great feedback.

 ### source
-* This helped me understand how to randomise my questions: https://stackoverflow.com/questions/43847375/creating-random-questions-and-answers-javascript

 * used these answers as inspiration for clearselected function- https://stackoverflow.com/questions/40153194/how-to-remove-class-from-siblings-of-an-element-without-jquery